rogerxaic/EventStreams/eventstreams050.md

 ## Configuring your Kafka API client
 {: #kafka_api_client}

 To establish a connection, clients must be configured to use SASL PLAIN over TLSv1.2 at a minimum and to require a username, and a list of the bootstrap servers.
 TLSv1.2 ensures connections are encrypted and validates the authenticity of the brokers (to prevent man-in-the-middle attacks).
-On the over hand, SASL enforces authentication on all connections.
+SASL enforces authentication on all connections.

 To retrieve the username, password, and list of bootstrap servers, a Service credentials object or service key is required for the service instance.
 For more information about creating these objects, see <link to Connecting to event Streams>
 [Connecting to {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=eventstreams-connecting).